Skip to main content

 TOO LONG: My morning routine is like most people's because I do basic things like get out of bed, get a drink of water, put my glasses on, head to the kitchen to make coffee, and sit down with my phone at the kitchen table.

-BETTER: My morning routine is to get out of bed, drink water, put on my glasses, make coffee and look at my phone.
+BETTER: My morning routine is to get out of bed, drink some water, put on my glasses, make coffee and look at my phone.

-In media writing, the most accepted style is to eliminate the Oxford comma because it takes up space and in most cases is unnecessary.
+Please note that the removal of the Oxford comma in the example above is purposeful.
+In media writing, the most accepted style is to eliminate the Oxford comma, except when deleting it makes a sentence confusing, because it takes up space and is in most cases is unnecessary.

-The limit of 20 words per sentence is an important rule to abide by.
-When writing lead sentences for hard news, the cap is 25 words because leads usually convey most of the Who, What, When, and Where of a story.
+When writing lead sentences for news, however, the cap is extended to 25 words because leads usually convey the key Who, What, When, and Where of a story.

 TOO MANY IDEAS: He actually loved white bread, but he drove a Mustang.